Cynthia Green is a historian philosophically exploring cross-cultural and international lived experience and how culture travels.

 Anoushka has lived in seven countries without inconveniencing anyone—but no one can stop all hell breaking loose when she takes up with the old ladies at Saint Beatrice Hospital Elderly Ward.

-With Po-Po's old mahjong set turning up, Guy’s indiscretions and her own questionable decision, a world of family secrets begins to unfold.
-Anoushka’s life is about to take a drastic turn.
+With Po-Po's old mahjong set turning up, Guy’s indiscretions and the maelstrom building around her, a world of family secrets and opportunities begins to unfold.

 Buy on Amazon